Overview of dnswalk

 You can get the information about the dnswalk tool by executing the following command, there are many tools included in dnswalk and can be run by using deference switches.

 -r Recursively descend sub-domains of the specified domain.

--a Turn on warning of duplicate A records.
+-a Turn on warning of a duplicate A records.

 -d Print debugging and ‘status’ information to stderr.
 (Use only if redirecting stdout).

 -m Perform checks only if the zone has been modified since the previous run.

 -F Perform “fascist” checking.
 When checking an A record, compare the PTR name for each IP address with the forward name and report mismatches.